-Compelling Circumstances - when analyzing whether or not a applicant's reasons for requesting a late hearing or failing to attend a hearing are compelling, the Grievances and Appeals Administrator or his/her designee will consider the written facts or circumstances submitted by the applicant together with any documentary evidence in support of his/her request.
-The determination will be based on the following factors: (1) How quickly the applicant has attempted to remedy the request/default; (2) the nature of the applicant's explanation; (3) whether or not granting a late hearing/removing default would produce a harsh or unfair result.
+(d) Compelling Circumstances - when analyzing whether or not a applicant's reasons for requesting a late hearing or failing to attend a hearing are compelling, the Grievances and Appeals Administrator or his/her designee will consider the written facts or circumstances submitted by the applicant together with any documentary evidence in support of his/her request.
+The determination will be based on the following factors: (1) How quickly the applicant has attempted to remedy the request/default; (2) the nature of the applicant's explanation; (3) whether or not the applicant could have prevented the untimeliness; (4) whether or not granting a late hearing/removing default would produce a harsh or unfair result.
 Please Note the review will be based solely on the documents submitted, no hearing will be scheduled to determine compelling circumstances.